keras-team/keras/README.md

 - **Install Keras from PyPI (recommended):**

-Note: The installation steps assume you are on Linux/Mac environment.
-If you are on Windows, you will need to remove sudo while running the below commands.
+Note: These installation steps assume that you are on a Linux or Mac environment.
+If you are on Windows, you will need to remove `sudo` to run the commands below.

 ```sh
 sudo pip install keras